A few things I’ve learned on days out on the hills that I rarely hear from other outdoor folk.

 Planning planning planning: Repeated 3 times because I’m astounded how many folk do no investigation of the area they’re visiting beyond the basics of a route.
 Often, you’ve went to a fair effort to get somewhere, and might not be back there for a long time, if ever.
 Surely it makes sense to make the most of it: visiting the points of interest nearby – castles, waterfalls, viewpoints, monuments.
 Don’t presume that a 3rd party route takes in everything worth visiting.

-Often the hidden gems will not lie on a lazily downloaded ‘walk highlands’ tourist route that’s meant for the least path of resistance, and easiest ascent for the dull bagger masses.
+Often the hidden gems will not lie on a lazily downloaded ‘walk highlands’ tourist route that’s generally the path of least resistance, and easiest ascent for the dull bagger masses.

 Also, don’t presume a route description mentions hazards that are on it: scrambles, missing bridges, exposure.. is it up to date?
 Do some homework before you go.